Home » By Course » Desserts » Creamy Peanut Butter Fudge

 How to Make Peanut Butter Fudge

-This peanut butter fudge is so simple to make yet so good that you may wonder why you only ever had the store-bought kind before.
-It takes only 10 minutes of active time to prep.
-Thereโ€™s quite a wait to chill the fudge after that, but youโ€™ll hardly notice after just one bite of these decadent squares!
+This creamy fudge is so simple to make; it takes only 10 minutes of active time to prep.
+There’s quite a wait to chill the fudge after that, but you’ll hardly notice after just one bite of these decadent squares!

 Scroll to the bottom of this post for a printable recipe card with a full list of ingredients, measurements, and step-by-step instructions.